error3572/TheSeeker/README.md

 #  Status

-Curently I am still working on it
+I uploaded v 1.0.

+# What can it do?
+Well, currently I added:
+1. Geolocation
+2. WhoIs(by ip) lookup